sundeepkrv/sundeepkrv/README.md

 # 👋&emsp;Hi, I’m Sundeep K R V

-🧑‍💼&emsp;I’m a full-time power sector professional and technology enthusiast.
+🧑&emsp;I’m a full-time power sector professional and technology enthusiast.

 💡&emsp;I like to explore new technologies and develop solutions & quick hacks.